hashicorp/terraform-provider-google/website/docs/d/sql_database_instance.html.markdown

 * `availability_type` - The availability type of the Cloud SQL instance, high availability (`REGIONAL`) or single zone (`ZONAL`).

+* `collation` - The name of server instance collation.

 * `crash_safe_replication` - (Deprecated) This property is only applicable to First Generation instances.
     First Generation instances are now deprecated, see [here](https://cloud.google.com/sql/docs/mysql/upgrade-2nd-gen)